Kyriosity/read-write/README+/software/QA/README.md

 Knowledge of/Experience in

-+ domain/subjects,
++ **domain**/subjects,\
+`//` or it will be programming "telephone charades" with customer, or a great pverhead of specifications
-+ tools (as a platform and programming language),
++ **tools** (as a platform and programming language),\
+`//` learning complex technologies on critical projects is a burnout path or/and programming what's already available,
-+ fails and retreats (preferably of others).
++ **fails** and retreats (preferably of others).

 When security risks are a concern, other approaches for hacking vulnerabilities come into play &thinsp;&mdash;&thinsp; and devs aren't writing code in a criminal-minded mode.

-Protrude this statement to all other cases where IT pundits don't have all the expertise to test the domain.
+This statement applies to all other cases where IT pundits lack the expertise to test the domain.

 ### Velvet gloves of discipline